Yodata/yodata/packages/plugin-event/README.md

   --output

-  --profile=profile          [default: solid-dev-bhhs] command context
+  --profile=profile          [default: solid-dev-ire] command context

   --verbose                  dispaly all subscriptions for the target after the subscription is reoved.